datawhores/OF-Scraper/README.md

 You will need to change the settings so that the metadata option is compatible with your current folders Additionally you might want to set the save_path, dir_path, and filename so they output similar outputs

-The metadata path from digitalcriminal's script is used for duplicate check so as long as your set the right path.
+The metadata path from DIGITALCRIMINALS' script is used for duplicate check so as long as your set the right path.
 Files won't download a second time

 https://of-scraper.gitbook.io/of-scraper/migrating-from-digitalcriminals-script